muratk3n/thirdwave/en/tweets/2019/week45.md

 beat the other guy, but the referee, that guy man, did not give me points.
 It was a technical loss.. that's what it was".

-The narrative indirectly admits it was the junior partner in the war effort, but the general outline is still somewhat 'lacking'.
+At least the narrative indirectly admits it was the junior partner in the war effort, but the general outline is still somewhat 'lacking'.

 😒😒😒😒😒